raycast/script-commands/documentation/OUTPUTMODES.md

 | 24 | Not underlined |
 | 29 | Not crossed out |

-💡 Unsupported terminal codes will be stripped out from output and ignored.
+**💡Hint:** Unsupported terminal codes will be stripped out from output and ignored.

 **Example:**